USS Joseph Hewes (FF-1078): Service history

 On 15 February 1985, Joseph Hewes arrived to the scene where the M/V A. Regina, a passenger cargo ferry ran aground on a reef off Isla de Mona.
-Due to surf conditions, Joseph Hewes was unable to use its boats to transport the evacuees which had landed on the nearby island.
-Joseph Hewes remained on scene to assist and using its helicopter, delivered hot food, soft drinks, and water to the A. Regina evacuees on Mona Island.
+Due to surf conditions, Joseph Hewes was unable to use her boats to transport the evacuees which had landed on the nearby island.
+Joseph Hewes remained on scene to assist and using her helicopter, delivered hot food, soft drinks, and water to the A. Regina evacuees on Mona Island.